 iam.environment.idiam.log.leveliam.loginapp.rest.ui.customizations

-End of life: The saas.yaml is deprecated and will not be supported in a future Airlock SaaS version.
+The saas.yaml file is deprecated and will be removed in a future Airlock SaaS release.
+If you continue to rely on it, configuration changes may stop working after an upgrade.

-The following settings can be configured through the SaaS API reference using an Oauth 2.0 client.
+➔ Configure the following settings through he SaaS API reference using an Oauth 2.0 client.

 The saas.yaml file can contain multiple types of configurations for tenant customization.
 These configurations must be separated using the YAML document separator --- .
 The file is optional and supports the following configuration types: